istSOS/android-demo/README.md

 ## Features

-* Supports all core functionality of the istSOS through Java core.
+* Supports core functionality of the istSOS through Java core.
 * Uses Android-Async-Http library for handling requests
 * Uses MPAndroidChart for displaying Observation data
+* Compatible with Android API level 21 and above

 ## Installation

-Can be done in a few steps:

-1. Create a project in `Android Studio` or another `IDE` that you are using
+Currently, there are two parts to this.

+First, it is recommended that you import the `Java core` as a module into an Android project.

+To achieve that you can:

+1. Clone the repo
-2. Import the Java core `jar` as a library.
+2. Import it via the `Android Studio` as a module

-3. Let `Gradle` sync and it's ready to go!
+`Java Core` is a Gradle-based project so compatibility with Android won't be a problem.

+Second, for the moment you have to modify the `istSOS` class request methods so that it uses the Android-Async library instead of the AsyncHttp Library which will not work.

+Check the `IstSOS.java` in this repo to see how it was done.

+<b>Note:</b> It will moved to another repository after the GSoC in order to solve this
+issue.
+So far, that was the only solution found.

 ## Documentation